dinaghiassian/DIAMOnD/README.md

 Instruction to use the source code:
 1. Download the code.
 2. Make sure to make the code executable by chmod +x DIAMOnD.py
-3. To run make sure you are in the main directory where the code is and run the following python3 DIAMOnD.py network_file seed_file n alpha(optional) outfile_name (optional)
+3. To run make sure you are in the main directory where the code is and run the following '\br' python3 DIAMOnD.py network_file seed_file n alpha(optional) outfile_name (optional)

 # -------------------